Arif-PhyChem/datasets_and_databases_4_MLPs/README.md

 - **Data Access**:
   - [GitHub Repository](https://github.com/zpengmei/xxMD)
   - [Zenodo Repository](https://doi.org/10.5281/zenodo.10393859)

+## New Updates
+1. QM9star, two Million DFT-computed Equilibrium Structures for Ions and Radicals with Atomic Information https://doi.org/10.1038/s41597-024-03933-6

 ## Contributions

 We welcome contributions!
 If you have new data sets or databases to add or updates to existing ones, please submit a pull request.